 - The health educator track provides training in public health, health education and community health promotion for students seeking careers promoting health in a variety of school, community, workplace and medical care settings.
 You will learn to plan, implement and evaluate a wide variety of health programs to protect and promote the health of diverse communities.
 A senior practicum provides you the opportunity to apply your learning and gain valuable experience in the field.

-- The pre-professional track provides training in public health and health education, with additional courses to prepare students for clinical training and graduate programs including occupational therapy, pharmacy, physical therapy, pre-med, physician assistant studies.
+- The pre-professional track provides training in public health and health education, with additional courses to prepare students for clinical training and graduate programs including occupational therapy, pharmacy, physical therapy, pre-med, and physician assistant studies.
 Students interested in Speech Lanaguage Pathology are encouraged to select the health educator track and pursue the SLP minor.

 The BSHS program improves and expands course offerings each year to meet the needs of students and employers.
 Many health sciences courses are now offered through multiple delivery formats, including on campus courses, online classes, and hybrid offerings (online/in-person).
 The majority of core courses are offered online at least once per academic year providing flexibility for those located outside of Anchorage or working while attending college.

 What can you do with a health sciences degree from UAA?

 Alumni have built successful careers with the State of Alaska's Division of Environmental Health, First Alaskans Institute, the Municipality of Anchorage, Southcentral Foundation, the Alaska Native Tribal Health Consortium, the Alaska Department of Health and Social Services and a variety of community-based nonprofits.
 There are a wide variety of career opportunities available with a health sciences degrees.
 Students pursuing the health educator track are encouraged to explore the career settings outline by the National Commission for Health Education Credentialing.
 Alumni have careers such as:

 - Public health specialists